konaraddi/old-konaraddi-com/src/pages/posts/notes/2019-03-17-mans-searching-for-meaning-notes.md

 ---

 TL;DR: **What does life expect from you?**

+EDIT (2018/04/10): I think life is about doing what you're supposed to do.
+To make the right choices consistently.
+I suppose the reward is the satisfaction of hours, days, weeks, years, and, ultimately, a life well spent.
+There's also probably a sense of liberation in having done all that could be done and was supposed to be done.

 ___

 _Man's Search for Meaning_ is written by Dr. Viktor Frankl.
 [From his Wikipedia page](https://en.wikipedia.org/wiki/Viktor_Frankl), he "was an Austrian neurologist and psychiatrist as well as a Holocaust survivor".